HISTORY

 The “Hungarian Society of Textile Technology and Science” was admitted as a full member in 1968.

-In 1975, on the initiative and under the leadership of Mr. P.G.
-Noble (SDC), a new commission came into being which devotes itself to training and diplomas in the areas of textile dyeing, textile chemistry and dyestuff chemistry.
-Most unfortunately, however, Mr. Noble died shortly after presiding over the first meeting of the commission in Paris.
+In 1975, on the initiative and under the leadership of Mr P.G.
+Noble (SDC), a new commission was established that devoted itself to training and diplomas in textile dyeing, textile chemistry, and dyestuff chemistry.
+Unfortunately, however, Mr. Noble died shortly after presiding over the first meeting of the commission in Paris.
 The work was continued by the new chairman, Dr. J.K.
 Skelly (SDC).

 The “Asociaciòn Colombiana de Tecnicos de Acabados Textiles” (ACOLTEX) withdrew from IFATCC in 1978.
 On the other hand, there were three new admissions in these years: